Kapil Mishra withdraws from HC plea against his disqualification as MLA

-Disqualified AAP MLA Kapil Mishra, who recently joined the BJP, on Wednesday withdrew from the Delhi High Court his plea against his disqualification under the anti-defection law.
+Disqualified AAP MLA Kapil Mishra, who recently joined the BJP, Thursday withdrew from the Delhi High Court his plea against his disqualification under the anti-defection law.
 A bench of Justice Navin Chawla allowed Mishra to withdraw his petition on his counsel Ashwani Kumar Dubey's request for the same.

 "I have joined the Bhartiya Janata Party (BJP), my sole mission now is to throw out the corrupt Kejriwal government from Delhi," Mishra told reporters later outside the court.
 The Karawal Nagar MLA was disqualified with effect from January 27 for sharing a stage for the BJP electioneering programme.